How to Practice Self-Care during Springtime

 A time of new beginnings, transformations, and growth!
 Spring is here, and it’s time to practice some self-love and care.

 It’s easy to get caught up in the bustle of everyday life, and before you know it, the beautiful weather passes by.
 So before it gets over and we welcome another season, indulge in taking care of yourself and embrace new habits without any guilt because it’s indeed your loved ones who want to see you blooming with happiness!

-Here are some beautiful (and effortless) ways you can truly take care of your self this blossoming season!
+So, here are some beautiful, natural (and effortless) self-care ideas you can indulge in during this blossoming season!

 After months of applying thick, moisturizing products, a breath of fresh air is what your skin demands.
 Pamper them with a routine that includes cleansing and exfoliation and switching to lighter products with SPF.
 Make sure to focus on those feet and legs - you want them ready for skirts and sandals after months of boots and woollen tights!

 Some skincare products packed with natural ingredients for this time around include Hunter Lab’s Pinot Body Scrub and SPF50+ Facial Sunscreen, Rohr Remedy’s Rosalina Face Cleanser, and Summer Salt Body’s Rose Clay Masque.
 As for the hair, running a hot and cold water wash, a coconut oil treatment, and frizz-free shampoos and conditioners are enough to let those locks loose!

 Start your day, or end your day with some floral blends!
 Light and aromatic, delicate and dreamy, hot or cold, floral teas are sure to get you in the spirit of spring!